salesforcecli/plugin-data/README.md

   both flags.
 The --output-file flag is required, which means you can only write the records to a file, in either CSV or JSON format.

   Bulk exports can take a while, depending on how many records are returned by the SOQL query.
-If the command times out, or you specified the --async flag, the command displays the job ID.
+If the command times out the command displays the job ID.
 To see the status and get the results of the job, run "sf data export resume" and pass the job ID to the --job-id flag.

   IMPORTANT: This command uses Bulk API 2.0, which limits the type of SOQL queries you can run.
 For example, you can't